-Grand Theft Auto Charge
+What is Grand Theft Auto in California?

 Unlawful Driving or Taking of a Vehicle

-Carjacking, Robbery and Auto Burglary
+Carjacking, Robbery, and Auto Burglary